isaiahdaviscom/CodeSandbox/README.md

 The Research
 Believing that this was intentional I opened another browser I opened a tab using the context clues in the code to reference later.

+Logging
+[6:39] After looking at the the utilities api requests I've been wondering if there is a better way a way to couple the response from the api calls into a single response

 Quickly I built out the component folder structure and worked on getting the essential elements on the page.